 Coal is the dirtiest, most carbon-intensive fossil fuel.
 Becoming a gateway for coal export would fly in the face of our region’s leadership in the clean energy economy.
 Shipping up to a hundred million tons of coal a year to Asia through West Coast ports would spread toxic coal dust in communities all along the rail line, clog our railroads and ports, risk our families’ health, pollute our air and water, and stoke the climate crisis.

-Coal companies stand to make profits.
-Asia would get the energy.
-The West Coast, especially the Northwest, would pay the price.
 We can do better than coal export to build our region’s economy.
 Washington and Oregon have a long and proud history of economic innovation, and our region already supports thousands of high-tech and clean energy jobs.
 We should focus on building those industries – not supporting and becoming a middleman in the world’s industries of the past like dirty coal.

 We need to power past coal.
 We can do better, keeping our local economies strong and the places we love intact for our families.
 The costs to our health, quality of life, and our home towns are too high.